sagemath/sage-archive-2023-02-01/src/doc/en/installation/index.rst

       If you are on an older version of your distribution and a recent version of SageMath is only available on a newer version of the distribution, consider upgrading your distribution.
+      In particular, do not install a version of Sage older than 9.2.

     - **No root access:** Install SageMath from the `conda-forge
       <https://conda-forge.org/>`_ project, as described in section